pawelgrzybek/pawelgrzybek.com/content/posts/2020-12-25-the-difference-between-any-and-unknown-type-in-typescript.md

 exampleUnknown = 123;
 ```

-So whats is the difference between them you may be asking?
+So you may be asking… what’s the difference between them?
 The difference is in accessing those values.
 Look!

 ```ts
 let exampleAny: any;